jc-romin/jc-romin/README.md

 ## Objective

-My journey in my undergrad has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
+My journey in my undergrad has led me to develop a passion for cybersecurity and cloud computing, and I am now eager to transition into this field.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|